xueweihan7378/Enhancer_Function_Prediction/features_pipeline/README.md

-### This pipeline explains how to generate the dataset ascribing machine learning features of interest (to me) to all cis enhancer-gene links involving PEREGRINE enhancers and PANTHER genes.
+### This pipeline explains how to generate the dataset ascribing machine learning features of interest to all cis enhancer-gene links involving PEREGRINE enhancers and PANTHER genes.

 Here are the features:
 F1: H3K27ac (enhancer): 0/1